scrameri/Umweltbiologie/Tutorial_anova_lm.md

 # ggplot2
 ggplot(data = morph, aes(x = Kronblatt_laenge, y = Kelch_laenge)) + geom_point()
 ```

-#### Use **Boxplots** to plot a numeric variable against a factor variable
+NOTE: scatterplots can be more informative if different sizes and symbols are used.

-NOTE: boxplots are summarizing the data and should not be used if you have less than eight data points per factor level.
+#### Use *Boxplots* to plot a numeric variable against a factor variable
 ```R
 # base
 boxplot(Kelch_laenge ~ Hoehe, data = morph)